 It had gotten cold out, and so for the first time this hike, I put on my down puffy jacket.

 Velveeta’s hooch was good, though a bit strong, I think.
 The gallon jug sent a puff of compressed air into Fuck-It’s face when he opened it, thanks to the drop in air pressure at altitude and carbonated contents.

 Take-out cheeseburger containers, salt and pepper packets, ketchup containers, and napkins created quite a lot of trash, far more than I’d initially expected.
 Most of it’s not heavy, but it is bulky.
 With no trash can at the trailhead, it’s quite a load we’ll have to pack out tomorrow.

 Tomorrow: We’re heading to a yurt about three miles past Rogers Pass, the usual access point for Lincoln.
-This will also be another “short” day, also just under 17 miles, to a yurt on the trail.
+This will also be another “short” day, also just under 17 miles.
 Flame and Waves will also be leaving us tomorrow, at Rogers Pass.
 Velveeta and Wild Man are also going back into town; Velveeta to go to the post office and get more booze, and Wild Man to get more food.
 (Apparently, he didn’t get all of the food he actually needs to make it to Augusta, but he did get the gummy bears he was craving and had forgotten to get in Helena.)